redpesk-core/afb-app-manager/doc/afm-user-daemon.md

    Defined by the attribute **id** of the element **<widget>** of **config.xml**.

+ - ***%b***: bindings

+   In the future should represent the list of bindings and bindings directory separated by ','.
+   Warning: not supported in current version.

  - ***%c***: content

    The file within the widget directory that is the entry point.